<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 Currently supported standards in this mechanism are: OpenId v1.0, relying on the OAuth 2.0 authorization flow.

 Though OAuth2.0 considers authorization aspects, these definitions apply to resources.
-This means, that for access rights definitions in the Bizagi Work portal (i.e. which profiles can see, work or use certain Bizagi options), you will still need to input authorization definitions in Bizagi. |
+This means, that for access rights definitions in the Bizagi Work Portal (i.e. which profiles can see, work or use certain Bizagi options), you will still need to input authorization definitions in Bizagi. |

 What you need to do